 Usually, abruption is determined based on signs and symptoms, as well as the mother’s medical history.
 Because diagnosis of placental abruption is observation-based, the physician should pay close attention to the mother and baby (especially if the mother has known risk factors for placental abruption).
 It is important to monitor the fetal heart rate properly, in case fetal heart tracings show signs of fetal distress.

-Legal Help for Birth Injury from Placental Abruptions
+Legal Help for Birth Injuries from Placental Abruptions

-Birth injuries can be devastating on a parent, and finding help can seem difficult.
-The birth injury attorneys at Reiter & Walsh, P.C. focus exclusively on birth injuries, and can help you and your family secure your child’s future.
+Birth injuries can be devastating for parents, and finding help can seem difficult.
+The attorneys at Reiter & Walsh, P.C. focus exclusively on birth injuries, and can help you and your family secure your child’s future.
 We can provide you with a free case evaluation and inform you of your legal options.
 Please feel free to reach out to us in any of the following ways: